 Students are required to complete a minimum of 24 credits in courses at the graduate level before a degree may be granted.
-Specific graduate programs may require additional credits at the graduate level or higher; students are advised to read program requirements and discuss them with their primary graduate advisor.
+Specific graduate programs may require additional credits at the graduate level; students are advised to read program requirements and discuss them with their primary graduate advisor.

 Use of Undergraduate Courses for Graduate Credit

 Graduate students may take up to six credits in 400-level courses toward their graduate degree requirements with the prior approval of the primary advisor, graduate program chair and the Graduate Division.
 Courses numbered 499 may not be used for graduate credit.
 Credits used to meet requirements for an undergraduate degree may not be used to meet graduate program requirements.
-To register for 400-level courses, complete the Petition to Transfer, Substitute, and/or Waive Courses form and submit it to the Office of the Registrar.
+To register for 400-level courses, complete the Petition to Transfer, Substitute, and/or Waive Courses form and submit it to the Graduate Division.